-Another objective dimension of burden, that is exclusive to immigrant caregivers, is related/concerns language difficulties.
-On the one hand, mastering the language requires emotional availability in terms of effort, time, and energy, which as caregivers they do not have.
-On the other hand, not knowing the language diminishes their ability to engage external support and obtain the rights and services to which they and their relative with SMI are entitled.
-These findings are consistent with other studies that found the caregivers' difficulty to help their loved ones because of language barriers (Guzder et al., 2013), and this negative effects on their sense of burden (Zamora et al., 2016) or sense of burden among other family members who recruiting to help the family with linguistic mediation/brokering (Oznobishin & Kurman, 2009).
+Another objective dimension of burden, which is exclusive to immigrant caregivers, is related to the language barrier.
+On the one hand, mastering a new language requires emotional availability to invest effort, time, and energy, which, as caregivers, these individuals do not have.
+On the other hand, not having mastery of the language diminishes their ability to engage external support and obtain the rights and services to which they and their relative with SMI are entitled.
+These findings are consistent with other studies that found that caregivers’ ability to help their loved ones is impeded by language barriers (Guzder et al., 2013).
+This negatively effects their sense of burden (Zamora et al., 2016) as well as the burden experienced by family members enlisted to help with language or cultural brokering (Oznobishin & Kurman, 2009).

-A double subjective burden
+Double subjective burden

-The central dimension that shapes the subjective burden of caregivers is their emotional reactions expressed in a variety of negative emotions they experience, such as loss, sadness, guilt, shame, and concern for the future.
-Beyond the burden associated with intensive care for individuals with SMI (Sounders, 2003), the psychological distress of immigrant families, and in particular of immigrant parents, is also intensified by the loss of resources related to their country of origin as well as the loss of hopes to provide/give a better future for their children by moving to a host country.
-Indeed, the fact that in some FSU families, children became mentally ill after their immigration, intensified their feelings of loss, guilt and shame.
+The primary factor that shapes the subjective burden of caregivers is their own emotional responses, which often include loss, sadness, guilt, shame, and concern for the future.
+Beyond the burden associated with the intensive care for individuals with SMI (Sounders, 2003), the psychological distress of immigrant families, particularly immigrant parents, is intensified by grief over the loss of resources available to them in their country of origin and the hope of providing a better future for their children by moving to the host country.
+Indeed, in this study, the fact that in some cases children became mentally ill after immigration intensified the parents’ feelings of loss, guilt, and shame.

-An additional subjective dimension of burden of immigrants' caregivers is the fear of social rejection.
-Immigrants' caregivers are at risk of double stigma and exclusion: because of their minority status as immigrants who trying to integrate into a new society (Yakhnich, 2008) and the stigma associated with families of psychiatric patients who bear most responsibility for the outbreak of mental illness (Larson & Corrigan, 2008).
-An institutional exclusion seems to be the most painful and hurtful, because of the dependence of immigrant families in general and single mothers in particular in helping of care systems.
-The experience of rejection intensify feelings of anxiety, suspicion, and loneliness and reduce caregivers’ ability to engage essential system resources.
+An additional subjective dimension of burden for immigrant caregivers is the fear of social rejection.
+Immigrant caregivers are at a double-risk for stigma and exclusion, owing to their minority status as immigrants in a new society (Yakhnich, 2008) and the stigma associated with families of psychiatric patients, who tend to bear the most responsibility for the onset of mental illness (Larson & Corrigan, 2008).
+The experience of institutional exclusion seems to be the most painful and hurtful because of how much immigrant families, especially single mothers, depend on the help of state services and systems.
+Such experiences of rejection intensify feelings of anxiety, suspicion, and loneliness and reduce caregivers’ ability to engage essential resources.

-The negative impacts of the subjective burden are reflected with high rates of mental and physical morbidity among caregivers compared to the general population (Gupta et al., 2015; Perlick et al., 2005).
-In the case of immigrant caregivers, the accumulation of two stressful events - illness and migration - seems to lead to the development of health problems.
-Post-migration social adversities are known to increase the risk of mental and physical illness among immigrants (Ristner et al., 2000), while improvement in socio-cultural integration is associated with improving/increase their health status (Chen et al., 2017).
+The negative impact of the subjective burden of caregivers is reflected in high rates of mental and physical morbidity among them, compared to the general population (Gupta et al., 2015; Perlick et al., 2005).
+In the case of immigrant caregivers, the accumulation of stressful events due to both illness and migration appears to lead to the development of health problems.
+Indeed, post-migration social adversities are known to increase the risk of mental and physical illness (Ristner et al., 2000), while improvement in socio-cultural integration is associated with improved health status (Chen et al., 2017).

-A double burden as a scene of health and social intersections
+The double burden as nexus between health and social issues

-On a more general and integrative level, the findings indicate/show that the double burden experienced by immigrant caregivers leads to a partial blurring of the dimensions of the subjective and objective burdens which compose them.
-Although differentiation between subjective and objective burdens is very common in literature (Awad & Voruganti, 2008), and due to considerations of convenience was also made in the current study, some of the findings question/dispute/rethink/cast/ doubt upon its relevance regarding the immigrant caregivers' experiences.
-Instead, their burdens are experienced as a pile-up stress and an intersecting complex of social, emotional, and health-related distresses/adversities with reciprocal and circular relations between them.
+From a broader, integrative perspective, the findings indicate that the double burden experienced by immigrant caregivers leads to a partial blurring of the subjective and objective dimensions of burdens.
+While differentiation between subjective and objective burdens is very common in the research literature (Awad & Voruganti, 2008), and, out of convenience, were also differentiated in the current study, some of the findings cast doubt upon the relevance of this distinction regarding immigrant caregivers’.
+Instead, the participants experienced their burdens as a stress pile-up, with an intersecting complex of social, emotional, and health-related adversities with reciprocal and circular relations between them.